ray-project/ray/doc/source/rllib/rllib-offline.rst

 already utilize GPUs and performance remains an issue, consider scaling up by either adding more GPUs to each :py:class:`~ray.rllib.core.learner.learner.Learner` to increase GPU memory and computational capacity, or by adding additional :py:class:`~ray.rllib.core.learner.learner.Learner` workers to further distribute the workload.
 Additionally, ensure that data throughput and upstream components are optimized to keep the learners fully utilized, as insufficient upstream capacity can bottleneck the training process.

-.. warning::Currently, you cannot set both :py:attr:`~ray.rllib.algorithm.algorithm_config.AlgorithmConfig.num_gpus_per_learner` and :py:attr:`~ray.rllib.algorithm.algorithm_config.AlgorithmConfig.num_cpus_per_learner` due to placement group (PG) fragmentation in Ray.
+.. warning::Currently, you cannot set both :py:attr:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.num_gpus_per_learner` and :py:attr:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.num_cpus_per_learner` due to placement group (PG) fragmentation in Ray.

 To provide your learners with more compute use ``num_gpus_per_learner`` or ``num_cpus_per_learner`` as follows: